US Open Tickets - key signals to buy

 - A reserved seat in the main stadium

-- You also have a place to shelter inside if it rains
+- Rain insurance: a covered place to shelter inside if it rains

 - Play will continue under its roof, even if outside play is suspended.